 In 2022/23 the recycling rate was only 13% of all ELT (TSA, 2023).
-This low recycling rate is partly due to almost all OTR tyres used in mining being buried onsite resulting in long term risks to the local environment and a complete loss of significant tonnages (~130,000 tonnes) of valuable embodied materials.
+This low recycling rate is partly due to almost all Off-the-road (OTR) tyres used in mining being buried onsite resulting in long term risks to the local environment and a complete loss of significant tonnages (~130,000 t) of valuable embodied materials.

 If the above statistics were to also include conveyor belts, the resource recovery and recycling rate for all end-of-life tyres and conveyor belt (ELT&C) would be even less.
-TSA estimates that around 60,000 to 85,000 tonnes of waste conveyors are generated in Australia each year and almost all are disposed to landfill or buried on mine sites (TSA, 2023).
-There are opportunities to support circularity for these conveyor belts, because we manufacture them locally.
-Unlike tyres though, there is no specific regulatory requirements to manage, track and appropriately dispose end-of-life conveyor belts in Australia (NESP, 2023).
+TSA estimates that approximately 60,000 to 85,0001 tonnes of waste conveyor belts are generated in Australia each year and almost all are disposed to landfill or buried on mine sites (TSA, 2023).
+There are opportunities to support circularity for these conveyor belts, because they are manufactured locally2.
+Unlike tyres though, there are no specific regulatory requirements to manage, track and appropriately dispose end-of-life conveyor belts in Australia (NESP Sustainable Communities and Waste Hub, 2023).